cuirq3/RsR/README.md

 <br>

 # Getting Started
 We tested our project on Windows, Linux, and Mac OS.
 You can expand the tags below for instructions specific to each system.
+(We recommend to use the latest C++ version (C++20) for compilation)

 <details>